helidon-io/helidon/pico/README.md

 # helidon-pico

-<b>Helidon Pico</b> is an optional feature in Helidon, that aims to offer the following:
+<b>Helidon Pico</b> is an optional feature in Helidon.
+At its core it simply provides these main features:

-* A minimalist, compile-time based dependency injection framework free from reflection, and compliant to the JSR-330 injection specification.
-* A service registry that provides lazy service activation and meta-information about each service in terms APIs for describing what each service provides and what are their dependencies on other services.
+1. A service registry.
+The service registry holds service providers and are (or otherwise can produce) services.
+Each service provider in the registry advertises its meta-information for what each service provides, and what it requires in the way of dependencies.

-* Support for Java 11+, using jakarta.inject or javax.inject, jakarta.annotations or javax.annotations.
+2. A lifecycle engine.
+Each service provider in the registry remains dormant until there is a "demand for activation".
+This "demand for activation" is also known as "lazy activation" that can come in different ways.
+One way is to simply "get" a service (or services) from the registry that matches the meta-information criteria you provide programmatically.
+If the service (or services) need other services as part of the activation then those services are chain activated, recursively.
+Pico provides graceful startup and shutdown at a micro service-level as well as at a macro application level for all services in the service registry.

+3. Integrations and Extensibility.
+More will be mentioned on this later.

+Over the foundation of these main features of "services registry", "lifecycle", and "extensibility" there are a number of other tooling and layers that are delivered from various Pico submodules:

+1. A minimalist, compile-time generated dependency injection framework that is free from reflection, and compliant to the JSR-330 injection specification.
+Compile-time source code generation has a number of advantages, including: (a) pre-runtime validation of the DI model, (b) visibility into your application by providing "less magic", which in turn fosters understandability and debug-ability of your application, (c) deterministic behavior (instead of depending on reflection and classpath ordering, etc.) and (c) performance, since binding the model at compile-time is more efficient than computing it at runtime.
+Pico (through its tooling) provides you with a mix of declarative and programmatic ways to build your application.
+It doesn't have to be just one or the other like other popular frameworks in use today require.
+Inspiration for Pico, however, did come from many libraries and frameworks that came before it (e.g., Jakarta Hk2, Google Guice, Spring, CDI, and even OSGi).
+Foundationally, Pico provides a way to develop declarative code using standard (i.e., javax/jakarta, not Helidon specific) annotation types.

+2. Integrations.
+Blending services from different providers (e.g., Helidon services like WebServer, your application service, 3rd party service, etc.) becomes natural in the Pico framework, and enables you to build fully-integrated, feature-rich applications more easily.

-* Extensibility.
-Developers can either provide their own templates for code generation, or provide an entirely different implementation different from this reference implementation.
-Pico will also (eventually) provide extensibility between other frameworks (e.g., Spring, Guice, CDI, etc.).
+3. Extensibility.
+At the micro level developers can provide their own templates for things like code generation, or even provide an entirely different implementation from this reference implementation Helidon provides.
+At a macro level (and post the initial release), Pico will be providing a foundation to extend your Guice, Spring, Hk2, CDI, <fill-in the blank> application naturally into one application runtime.
+The Helidon team fields a number of support questions that involve this area involving "battling DI frameworks" like CDI w/ Hk2.
+In time, Pico aims to smooth out this area through the integrations and extensibility features that it will be providing.

-* Interception.
-Services can be intercepted using code generation at compile-time - also avoiding all use of reflection at runtime.
-* Lifecycle.
-Pico can function as a kernel for your application, providing graceful startup and shutdown lifecycle processing.
+4. Interception.
+Annotations are provided, that in conjunction with Pico's code-generation annotation processors, allow services in the service registry to support interception and decoration patterns - without the use of reflection at runtime, which is conducive to native image.

+***
+__Pico currently support Java 11+, using jakarta.inject or javax.inject, jakarta.annotations or javax.annotations.__
+***

 The Helidon Team believes that the above features help developers achieve the following goals:
-* Improved developer options.
-With Pico... developers can choose to use an imperative coding style or now with Pico and IoC style previously only available with CDI in Helidon MP.
+* More IoC options.
+With Pico... developers can choose to use an imperative coding style or a declarative IoC style previously only available with CDI using Helidon MP.
+At the initial release (Helidon 4.0), however, Pico will only be available with Helidon Nima support.
-* Improved determinism.
-With Pico... developers can decide to use compile-time code generation into their build process, thereby statically determining the injection path while still using a declarative approach for building their application.
+* Compile-time benefits.
+With Pico... developers can decide to use compile-time code generation into their build process, thereby statically and deterministically wiring their injection model while still enjoying the benefits of a declarative approach for writing their application.
 Added to this, all code-generated artifacts are in source form instead of bytecode thereby making your application more readable, understandable, consistent, and debuggable.
-* Detect errors at compile time.
-With Pico... developers can ferret out issues in their dependency model at compile-time instead of discovering about issues at runtime.
+Furthermore, DI model inconsistencies can be found during compile-time instead of at runtime.
 * Improved performance.
-Pushing more into compile-time helps reduce what otherwise would need to occur (often times via reflection) to compile-time.
+Pushing more into compile-time helps reduce what otherwise would need to occur (often times via reflection) to built/compile-time processing.
 Native code is generated that is further optimized by the compiler.
 Additionally, with lazy activation of services, only what is needed is activated.
-Anything not used may be in the classpath, but unless there is demand for these services that can be short-circuited from starting unless and until they are needed.
+Anything not used may be in the classpath is available, but unless and until there is demand for those services they remain dormant.
+You control the lifecycle in your application code.

-<u>Many DI frameworks start simple and over time become bloated with "bells and whistle" type features - the majority of which most developers don't need and never use; especially in today's world of microservices where the application scope is the JVM process itself.
-The Helidon Pico Framework is a reset back to basics, and perfect for such use cases requiring minimalism yet still be extensible.</u>
+Many DI frameworks start simple and over time become bloated with "bells and whistle" type features - the majority of which most developers don't need and will never use; especially in today's world of microservices where the application scope is the JVM process itself.

+***
+The <b>Helidon Pico Framework</b> is a reset back to basics, and perfect for such use cases requiring minimalism but yet still be extensible.
+This is why Pico intentionally chose to reset back to basics and implemented the earlier JSR-330 specification at its foundation. <i>Application Scope</i> == <i>Singleton Scope</i> in a microservices world.
+***

+Request and Session scopes are simply not made available in Pico.
+We believe that scoping is a recipe for undo complexity, confusion, and bugs for the many developers today.

 ## Terminology
 * DI - Dependency Injection.